What is cloud performance monitoring?

 Enhancing cloud performances through monitoring is a complex endeavor that includes analyzing many metrics, depending on the type of service and the resource used.
 Some are more CPU-heavy, others rely more on an efficient network, and many others need to be as responsive as possible and avoid any type of lag or delays.

 Cloud performance management of course includes monitoring and this relies mainly on a series of metrics to check.
 These metrics assume different names depending on the cloud provider and the exact resource or service monitored.
 Identifying the metrics should be trivial however, as most of their names are self-explanatory.
+In the following chapter the metrics and their use for your monitoring will be introduced.

 If using an auto-scaling system, as often happens with cloud providers, make sure to check the metrics related to its efficiency, such as the number of instances added or removed from a system.
 If queues are applicable in your case, queue-related metrics should also be taken into consideration in your monitoring efforts.

 Performance-wise, these are the most important metrics to keep an eye on.
 They are far from the only ones, and depending on your infrastructure and the cloud resources that it uses, tens of other metrics may be worth monitoring.
 Cloud performance monitoring is a complex topic, the tools that perform it, as with Checkmk, include lots of checks to encompass the largest sets of metrics.
-For the most comprehensive possible overview of your cloud infrastructure and its performance, implement a tool that is capable of providing you with as many metrics as possible.
+For the most comprehensive possible overview of your cloud infrastructure and its performance, implement a monitoring tool that is capable of providing you with as many metrics as possible.
 Checkmk aims to do just that.
 Supporting multiple cloud providers (AWS, Azure, and GCP), Checkmk can perform cloud performance monitoring for you, from moderate up to HPC scenarios.

 FAQ